bourumir-wyngs/serde-saphyr/README.md

 - **Safer by construction:** No dynamic “any” objects; common YAML-based code-execution [exploits](https://www.arp242.net/yaml-config.html) do not apply.

 ### Project relationship
 `serde-saphyr` is not a fork of the older [`serde-yaml`](https://crates.io/crates/serde_yaml) crate and shares no code with it (apart from some reused tests).
 It is also not part of the [`saphyr`](https://crates.io/crates/saphyr) project.
-The crate simply builds a Serde-based YAML (de)serialization layer **around** Saphyr’s public parser and is maintained independently.
+The crate simply builds a Serde-based YAML deserialization layer **around** Saphyr’s public parser and is maintained independently.
 The name was historically chosen to reflect the use of Saphyr’s parser at a time when the Saphyr project did not provide its own Serde integration.

 ### Benchmarking